 In groundbreaking research conducted by one of the leading experts in sleep, Dr Matthew Walker, it was found that a sleepless night can increase anxious feelings by 30%.
 His team used an MRI scanner to look at the brain during both a restful and a restless night of sleep.
 Anxiety levels were measured following each session via a questionnaire known as the state-trait anxiety inventory.
 The brain scans demonstrated that after a sleepless night, the participants showed a shutdown of the medial prefrontal cortex, an area of the brain that normally helps to keep our anxiety in check, while the brain’s deeper emotional centers were overactive.
 Additionally, the study concluded that after a full night of sleep, during which participants’ brain waves were measured via electrodes, anxiety levels dropped significantly, particularly in the cases where subjects experienced more slow-wave NREM sleep (a deep sleep state).

-The 5 steps to consider adopting to help you sleep better!
+The 5 steps to consider adopting to help you sleep better and reduce anxiety:

 1. Exercise in the morning: Exercise helps to regulate cortisol levels during the day, keeping your circadian rhythm on track and decreasing anxiety.